SAP/ui5-tooling/docs/pages/Configuration.md

 - `name`: The module bundle name
 - `defaultFileTypes`: List of default file types which should be included in the bundle.
 Defaults to: `.js`, `.control.xml`, `.fragment.html`, `.fragment.json`, `.fragment.xml`, `.view.html`, `.view.json` and `.view.xml`
 - `sections`: A list of module bundle definition sections.
 Each section specifies an embedding technology (see [API-Reference](https://sap.github.io/ui5-tooling/v4/api/module-@ui5_builder_processors_bundlers_moduleBundler.html#~ModuleBundleDefinition)) and lists the resources that should be in- or excluded from the section.
-    - `mode`:  The embedding technology (e.g. provided, raw, preload, bundleInfo, depCache)
+    - `mode`:  The embedding technology (e.g. provided, raw, preload, bundleInfo, depCache, require)
     - `filters`: List of modules declared as glob patterns (resource name patterns) that are in- or excluded.
 Similarly to the use of a single `*` or double `**` asterisk, a pattern ending with a slash `/` denotes an arbitrary number of characters or folder names.
 Excludes have to be marked with a leading exclamation mark `!`.
 The order of filters is relevant; a later inclusion overrides an earlier exclusion, and vice versa.
     - `resolve`: Setting resolve to `true` will also include all (transitive) dependencies of the files
     - `resolveConditional`: Whether conditional dependencies of modules should be resolved and added to the module set for this section.
 By default set to `false`
     - `declareRawModules`: Whether raw modules should be declared after jQuery.sap.global became available.
 With the usage of the ui5loader, this flag should be set to 'false'.
 By default set to `false`
     - `renderer`: Whether renderers for controls should be added to the module set.
 By default set to `false`
     - `sort`:  By default, modules are sorted by their dependencies.
 The sorting can be suppressed by setting the option to `false`
-    - `async`: Specifies whether the require section of the module should be asynchronous.
-When set to `true`, the modules will be loaded using sap.ui.require instead of sap.ui.requireSync.
+    - `async`: Specifies whether the `require` section of the module should be asynchronous.
+When set to `true`, the modules will be loaded using `sap.ui.require` instead of `sap.ui.requireSync`.
 The latter API is not available in UI5 version 2.x. **Note:** This property is available only for `mode=require` and defaults to `true`

 **bundleOptions**